hlandgarten/hlandgarten-eleventy/src/volumes/volume6.md

 As part of a Compusport meeting, I traveled to Mobile, Alabama, where we held our annual golf outing.
 On the morning I was set to return home — with a connection through Atlanta to meet Joann in Orlando — I decided to play the front nine of the Legislator Course at Capitol Hill.

-The fifth hole on that course featured an elevated tee, a picture-perfect green surrounded by trees, and a lake in front of it.
+The sixth hole on that course featured an elevated tee, a picture-perfect green surrounded by trees, and a lake in front of it.
 The hole measured about 160 yards.
 When I struck my tee shot, I knew immediately that it was headed straight for the pin.
 Because of the glare of the sun, we couldn't actually see it land, but we heard a loud clank.

 When we got to the green, we found that my ball had gone directly into the hole on the fly — a hole-in-one, right into what we joked was the clown’s mouth.
 That meant I had to finish the round to make the hole-in-one official, which I did.
 However, I missed my scheduled flight and had to drive all the way to Atlanta to catch up with my travel plans.